 The animals are raised according to New Zealand’s world-class animal husbandry requirements, including our welfare codes.
 They’re fed grass, hay, non-GMO corn or maize and other feed sources or a mixture, for a nutritionally balanced diet and no growth hormones.
 Farms that provide our pork are PigCare™ certified which we consider a high standard for animal welfare.

-100% New Zealand Pork
+100% New Zealand-raised…

 Free-Range Wild Venison

-Fare Game is the company that supplies Harrington’s with top quality free-range venison.
-Their small, expert team of professional hunters is based in Southland and Central Otago.
-Fare Game’s processing plant is Export Certified by MPI, and regularly inspected by independent AsureQuality quality and food safety professionals.
+Fare Game is the New Zealand company which supplies us with top quality free-range venison.
+Their small expert team of professional hunters is based in Southland and Central Otago.
+Fare Game’s processing plant is Export Certified by MPI and regularly inspected by independent AsureQuality the – quality and food safety professionals.